 And “Turkish Delight” became a phenomenal success.
 What was it like in those days for you to work as a cinematographer in Holland?

-I was very adventurous in those days, I wanted to tell stories with my camera and went to many places, did films and documentaries, worked a lot for [Dutch TV channel] VPRO that was pretty free-spirited, and with Wim van der Linden, I did a lot of music videos as a two-man team—way before music videos even existed.
-We followed all the best pop bands in the world and we became just like a private band, that’s how we operated, and they accepted us in the same way.
-They didn’t see us as people from the press or from the film industry, no, we were there with just two little cameras and an eight-track recorder which interested them a lot: nobody had ever used an eight-track recorder for musicians before.
+I was very adventurous in those days, I wanted to tell stories with my camera.
+I went to many places, did films and documentaries, and worked a lot for [Dutch TV channel] VPRO that was pretty free-spirited.
+With Wim van der Linden, I did a lot of music videos as a two-man team—way before music videos even existed.
+We followed all the best pop bands in the world, and we became just like a private band, that’s how we operated, and they accepted us in the same way.
+They didn’t see us as people from the press or from the film industry; no, we were there with just two little cameras and an eight-track recorder which interested them a lot: nobody had ever used an eight-track recorder for musicians before.
 Because we could actually remix it after we had filmed it, the soundtrack was almost as good as their records were.
-So we became a little bit a part of the band, because for them, sound is everything, we only had to make sure the sound was perfect.
-And with every project we did, we tried to do something special so they were very comfortable with the way we did it.
+So we became a little bit a part of the band because, for them, the sound is everything, we only had to make sure the sound was perfect.
+And with every project we did, we tried to do something special, so they were very comfortable with the way we did it.
 And when they felt you wanted them to look at their very best, you wanted to make sure that you filmed them just the way it was, and not create a fake situation.
 Everything was real, how they lived, how they practiced, even how they argued—and that was a fantastic experience too.

 Those experiences encouraged you to come over to the U.S. and make films over here?